 Buffett’s model portfolio consists of 90% S&P 500 stocks and 10% short-term government bonds.
-Buffett designed this defensive portfolio for the average investor whom he thinks need asset protection more than growth.
+Buffett designed this defensive portfolio for the average investor whom he thinks needs asset protection more than growth.

 Buffett recommends investors buy a low-cost S&P 500 Index fund for the stocks, but you could use the same strategy for value stocks.
 The danger with the 90/10 Portfolio is that it relies on American stocks.

-In today’s world, a 90/10 portfolio with 30% US stocks, 30% European Stocks, 30% Chinese stocks, and 10% bonds could be a good idea.
+A 90/10 portfolio with 30% US stocks, 30% European Stocks, 30% Chinese stocks, and 10% bonds could be a good idea in today’s world.
 Global diversification could be a smart strategy because coronavirus demonstrates how vulnerable national and regional economies are to outside threats.